Most med students pass USMLE Step 1 and COMLEX

-It can typically only be practiced for a few hours a day, for only 60-90 minutes at a time.
+Step 1 studying can typically only be practiced for a few hours a day, for only 60-90 minutes at a time.
 But if you’re doing it correctly, that should be all the time you can handle.

 And there’s an old saying about how memory relates to engagement.
 For example, you may only remember 10% of something you read, but that number goes up significantly when you can hear it, see it, say it, and do it.

 Mind mapping or diagrams help you outline and structure information.
 But not memorize it.
 While flash cards may help you organize and memorize, but not apply it.

-Picmonic can help you every step of the way.
-The content is hand-picked by former students with first-hand exam experience – there’s your expert input.
+The visual learning content was developed by former students with first-hand exam experience – there’s your expert input.
 The information is organized in a way that cuts down your studying time by only presenting the most relevant content you need – while leaving everything else out.
-It’s structured so it’s easily repeatable, and provides constant feedback along the way.
+From basic science to bugs and drugs, Picmonic’s structured to give you an efficient study plan for Step 1, and provides constant feedback along the way.

 Download our mobile app and take Picmonic on the go!